Dingiswayo

 King Dingiswayo (/zu/; c.
-1760 – 1817), born as Godongwana, was a king of the Mthethwa Kingdom, well known in history for his mentorship over a young Zulu general, Shaka kaSenzangakhona, who rose to become the greatest of the Zulu Kings.
+1760 – 1817), born as Godongwana, was a king of the Mthethwa Kingdom, well known in history for his mentorship over a young Zulu general, Shaka kaSenzangakhona, who rose to become one of the most influential of the Zulu Kings.
 His father was the Mthethwa King, Jobe kaKayi.

-It was under King Dingiswayo(Godongwana) that the Mthethwa rose to prominence, mostly employing diplomacy and assimilation of nearby chiefdoms to strengthen his power base.
+It was under Dingiswayo that the Mthethwa rose to prominence, mostly employing diplomacy and assimilation of nearby chiefdoms to strengthen his power base.
 According to Mthethwa (1995), the Mthethwas are descended from the Nguni peoples of northern Natal and the Lubombo Mountains, whose modern identity dates back some 700 years.

 Lineage

 Dingiswayo's lineage can be traced back to Mthethwa I. It is possible that Dingiswayo and Zwide kaLanga shared the same lineage through Xaba KaMadungu.
 Zwide was the king of the Ndwandwe, Khumalo, Msene, and Jele peoples.
 There does not, however, appear to be a direct family link between Zwide kaLanga and Soshangane kaZikode of the Nxumalo people.

 Dingiswayo's Mthethwa family line is stated by Mthethwa (1995) as follows: